AviatrixSystems/Docs/HowTos/config_CheckPointVM.rst

 |v2_CheckPoint_static_routes_review_01|

-It also can be reviewed by clicking the button "Monitoting" on the page "Network Management -> IPv4 Static Routes"
+It also can be reviewed by clicking the button "Monitoring" on the page "Network Management -> IPv4 Static Routes"

 |v2_CheckPoint_static_routes_review_02|